 This is a place that casts a spell of romance and relaxation, where 24 hour news quickly becomes irrelevant in the face of more important matters such as which cocktail shall I try before dinner tonight, or can I be bothered to go snorkelling this afternoon or should I just lie on this cushion soft sand a little longer.

-The weather in the Seychelles is a little complex, making the choice of hotel and beach lodge at particular times of year a matter requiring some care.
+The weather here is a little complex, making the choice of hotel and beach lodge at particular times of year a matter requiring some care.
 The overall context is that these are tiny islands in a big ocean near the Equator so the weather is predominantly warm, though thundershowers can appear and just as quickly disappear at any time of year.
 There is not a large temperature range through the day and evenings are usually balmy.
 The “flatter” atolls such as Desroches receive less rainfall than hilly volcanic islands such as Silhouette.

 From May to October the southeast trade winds dominate.
 The weather is mainly dry, though on southeast facing beaches the seas are less likely to be calm and seaweed can accumulate.
 From December to March the winds switch around to the northwest.
 This is the summer season and temperatures are usually rather higher – often in the low 30s and there is a greater chance of thundershowers and longer periods of rain.
 At this time of year the beaches facing northwest are more prone to waves and seaweed.